A Magical Vintage Lampshade Flower Crown

 A handmade flower crown made from a vintage lampshade, oasis, and fresh flowers hanging on top of a magical table set for 40 guests.

-Once the netted floral foam bricks have soaked sufficiently, you are ready to secure them to the lampshade frame.
+Once the netted floral foam bricks have soaked sufficiently, you can secure them to the lampshade frame.

-Start by turning the vintage lampshade upside down so that the top of the vintage lampshade, the smaller end, is on your work surface and the bottom of the lampshade is readily accessible.
+Start by turning the vintage lampshade upside down so that the top, the smaller end, is on your work surface and the bottom is readily accessible.
 Hold a netted floral foam brick against the bottom of the lampshade frame and securely wrap the floral wire around and around until the floral foam brick does not move.
-Continue to add and wrap netted floral foam bricks around the bottom of the lampshade until completely covered.
+Add and wrap netted floral foam bricks around the bottom of the lampshade until completely covered.

-You can also gently press the bricks onto the wire frame to further secure them.
-Make sure that the bricks are secure on the frame and cover the entire frame, providing a stable base for your flower crown.
+You can gently press the bricks onto the wire frame to secure them further.
+Ensure the bricks are secure on the frame and cover the entire frame, providing a stable base for your flower crown.

 Add Fresh Flowers and Greens